Campus Life Policies

 (b) Persons 21 or over may not make alcoholic beverages available to minors.

-(c) It is unacceptable to misrepresent one’s age for the purpose of procuring alcoholic beverages.
+(c) It is unacceptable to misrepresent one’s age for the purpose of obtaining alcoholic beverages.

 (d) Residence hall and University apartment students 21 years of age and their guests 21 years of age or older may possess and consume alcoholic beverages on an individual basis in the privacy of their own rooms, with their room doors closed.
 Individuals younger than 21 years of age may not be in the presence of alcohol within the residence halls/apartments.